kid-kb/TicTacToe_python/README.md

-THE CLASSIC TIC TAC TOE or ZERO KAANTA
+#THE CLASSIC TIC TAC TOE or ZERO KAANTA

-This is my first ever game in python.
-Built using basic programming concepts and logics.
+This is my first ever game in python :)

+Concepts Used:
+    Functions
+    Loops
+    Conditional Statements
+    Logic Of Game

-So play, and have fun.
+##So play, and have fun.

-KB.
+###KB.